Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 Source: National Park Service - Sidney King collection of paintings created for the 350th Anniversary of Jamestown

-After all, if the English could sail from Europe to Virginia, so could the enemies of England or water-based thieves.
 Into the 1800's, a sail spotted in the Chesapeake Bay could mark the arrival of a commercial business opportunity - or a pirate masquerading as a merchant from England or the West Indies, coming to seize ships and even raid Virginia plantations along Tidewater shorelines.
+The English could sail from Europe to Virginia, and so could the enemies of England and water-based thieves.

 Observation posts located at Hampton and Cape Charles/Cape Henry have provided advance warning of ships entering the bay since 1609.
 Pirates or countries with a navy found the time required to cross the bay would provide the Virginians with time to assemble the militia.

-The Jamestown settlers built Fort Algernourne in 1609, near the town of Kecoughtan on the end of the Peninsula where Fort Monroe is now located.
-The fort provided an early warning system of Spanish, Dutch, and pirate ships.
-(Perhaps more importantly, moving some starving settlers away from Jamestown in 1609 reduced the demand on the fort's food supplies, and may have reduced transmission of density-dependent disease.)
-The Algernourne Oak on the parade ground at Fort Monroe germinated around 1540, so that live oak tree would have provided shade for the colonists who built the first fort.5
+The Jamestown settlers built Fort Algernourn/Algernourne in 1609, near the Native American town of Kecoughtan.
+The fort was located on the end of the Peninsula where Fort Monroe is now located.
+Fort Algernourne provided an early warning system of Spanish, Dutch, and pirate ships.
+Moving some starving settlers away from Jamestown in 1609 reduced the demand for food there, and may have reduced transmission of density-dependent disease.

 Despite the failure in 1667, and a repeat when the Dutch arrived again in 1673, Fort George was built on the tip of the Peninsula in 1727.
-Brick walls were built 16' apart and connected by brick crosswalls, and apparently the cells were then filled with sand to create sturdy fortifications.
+Brick walls were built 16' apart and connected by more brick walls between them, and apparently the cells were then filled with sand to create sturdy fortifications.

-Fort George lasted a little over 20 years, before it was destroyed by the 1749 hurricane that created Willoughby Spit.
+Fort George lasted a little over 20 years before it was destroyed by the 1749 hurricane that created Willoughby Spit.
 Hampton Roads offers several sheltered locations for a harbor, but a storm surge of 10-15 feet can rearrange channels/spits as well as sink ships and destroy buildings.
-The flaw in the design of Fort George was in its weak foundation:7
+The flaw in the design of Fort George was in its weak foundation:6

 Old Point Comfort, at tip of the Peninsula, has been fortified since 1609... with a few gaps